tada5hi/vuecs/README.md

 - vue templates
   - to render navigation components
 - vuex store plugin
-  - to hold the current components of each level
+  - to hold the current components of each tier
 - (nuxt-) middleware
   - to init layout according meta properties instead of route.